Contents

 - Dear Mother (aka The Middle Child), 2014

-DI Kim Stone Series Synopsis
+DI Kim Stone Series Overview

 First Blood is where it all began.
 While the book was published in 2019, it is in fact the prequel to the detective Kim Stone novels, so it’s worth reading it before the others.
 Kim has just been transferred from West Bromwich to work at Halesowen Police Station, when a new case came knocking at the door.
 A man was murdered, decapitated, and his body staked to the ground.
 Kim and her team take over the case, and whey they search the victim’s home, they discover that the victim’s sister is actually glad that he’s dead.
 The more they investigate, the more secrets they uncover and some strange ties to a particular women’s shelter.
 Now Kim and her new squad have to find the killer before he or she strikes again.

 We meet detective Kim Stone for the first time in Silent Scream, when she has to go after a twisted serial killer who might have started killing again after a long time.
 But to do that, Kim might have to go back to her own past and confront the demons that have haunted her for years.
+The twisted serial killer has been killing for many years, and as the body count rises, Kim must stop the murderer before he kills again.

 In Play Dead, a body farm should only have bodies accounted for ready for research.
 Fresh, unknown bodies should never be part of it, not when they’re not expected for delivery.
 So when a young girl’s body is found at the premises, and then a second one, Kim knows she has a serial killer on the loose.
 When Tracy Frost, Kim’s nemesis reporter disappears, Kim has to bury her old resentment to try to find the missing woman and stop the killing spree.